 Insurers are not yet embracing cryptocurrency

-Due to cryptocurrency’s volatile prices, insurers or a person or company that underwrites an insurance risk are still hesitant to be involved in the whole process despite the emerging market.
+Cryptocurrency has volatile prices.
+It is still a risk that insurance companies are not entirely welcome to carry.
 A potential large drop in the value of cryptocurrency can leave the investors on the hook since it could affect the personal assets of a firm’s executives.

 While the concept of investing in cryptocurrency is novel and exciting, purchasing it brings a fair share of risks and certainties.
 With this, it is much better for you to take on a fair amount of research to fully understand how the system works before taking any actions.

 Crypto exchanges still have significant risks